With the CLI

 Authentication and API keys

-The CLI will connect to your Bridge account via an API key available in your Account Settings.
-The first time you will need to create an API key and this will remain part of your account until you delete it.
+The CLI will connect to your Bridge account via an API key.
+You can create and access API keys in your Account Settings.
+You'll need to create an API key before you can login to the CLI for the first time.
+This API key will remain part of your account until you delete it.

 After creating your API key, run: